-“My approach to my photography classes is very similar to the way I learned photography and the accumulation of information and experiences I have learned along the way. “ Richard Kelly
+“My approach to my photography classes is very similar to the way I learned photography through the accumulation of experiences and practices that I have learned along the way. “ Richard Kelly

-Watching, doing and doing again with feedback and critical review is paramount to learning and practicing photography.
+Watching, doing and doing again with feedback is paramount to learning and practicing photography.
 This will never end.